 Chamomile:The Wonder Herb

 I absolutely love this herb.
 When Brianna was a few weeks old she was crying every evening at the same time (characteristic of gas/colic).
 Our Pediatrician recommended .5oz of Chamomile Tea.
 She stopped crying the minute I gave it to her.
-I gave it to her anytime I saw signs of gassiness or discomfort.
-This herb worked wonders, no more crying, no more kicking her legs in pain.
-She was like a new baby, I couldn't believe how well this worked.
-I gave it to her very diluted, you don't want to make it too strong because your baby may reject it.
-This is the one I like.
+I gave it to her anytime I saw signs of gassiness or discomfort and this herb worked wonders!
+No more crying, no more kicking her legs in pain.
+She was new baby, I couldn't believe how well this worked.
+I gave her the chamomile tea very diluted, if you make it too strong your baby may reject it.
+This is my favorite Chamomile Tea.
 It is very smooth, plus it's organic.
-You can get it for a really good price on Amazon, a little over $2/box.
+The best part, you can get it for a great price on Amazon, a little over $2/box.
 Try giving the Chamomile tea a little at a time to see how your baby tolerates it.
 Although I have never heard of any dangers, please check with your Pediatrician before you take any of my advice.

 Colic, gas, sore tummy,